 Table 32: Recommended minimum standards for comfort cooling Element Minimum standard System efficiency The seasonal energy efficiency ratio of an air conditioner working in cooling mode should be a minimum of 4.0.
-Fixed air conditioners should have a minimum energy efficiency classification of Class C in Schedule 3 of the labelling scheme adopted under the Energy Information (Household Air Conditioners) (No 2) Regulations.
 Controls Comfort cooling/air conditioning systems should have both of the following controls.
-For each control zone and for each terminal unit, it should be possible to independently control both the tining and temperature.
+For each control zone and for each terminal unit, it should be possible to independently control both the timing and temperature.
 If both heating and cooling are provided in the same space, the controls should prevent them operating simultaneously.
 Pipework Exposed refrigeration pipework should be insulated and enclosed in protective trunking